Install GridOS Connect

 Defining value override files separately makes it easier to apply them while following the standard install or upgrade instructions.

-For example, to override the flow server resource allocations for the connect chart:
+For example, to increase the flow-server memory limit to 6GB for the connect chart:

 1. Create a separate values file values.resource.yaml.